 Type III: Files required to operate

-Some malware can have some sort of fileless persistence but not without using files in order to operate.
+Some malware can have some sort of fileless persistence but not without using files to operate.
 An example for this scenario is Kovter, which creates a shell open verb handler in the registry for a random file extension.
 This action means that opening a file with such extension will lead to the execution of a script through the legitimate tool mshta.exe.

 Figure 2.
 Kovter’s registry key